hakobtp/blog/microservices/Resilience4j/Retry_with_Resilience4j.md

 can use `executeSupplier()` instance method instead:

 - `Retry.decorateSupplier()` gives you a reusable function you can call multiple times.
-- `Retry.executeSupplier()` runs the supplier immediately with retry logic under the hood.
+- `retry.executeSupplier()` runs the supplier immediately with retry logic under the hood.

 ```java
 var query = UserQuery.builder().firstName("Bob").build();